BillJr99/Ursinus-CS173/_pages/Labs/HashMaps/lab-tellastory.md

     }
 ```

 Note that you should use a loop to scan over your keys to check which room you are in; that is, you should **not** have a separate `if` statement for every room that you are using!
+Instead, you can use the `.get(key)` method of a `HashMap` variable to get the corresponding value.

-You can loop over the keys in your `HashMap` like this:
+You may or may not need this in this lab, but for context, you can loop over the keys in your `HashMap` like this:

 ```java
 for (String room : places.keySet()) {